-Assessment, optimisation and ongoing management of the print environment
+Assessment, optimisation and ongoing management of the managed print environment

 The idea of auditing printers is often targeted at reducing the number of desktop devices and redirecting volumes to new MFP devices.
 In looking at a totally managed print environment, ASL understand that desktop printers may also be an integral part of office printing requirements.